Sinbad: Legend of the Seven Seas: Casting

 Russell Crowe was originally set to voice Sinbad, but he dropped out due to scheduling conflicts.
 He was replaced by Brad Pitt, who wanted to make a film that his nieces and nephews could see.
 He explained, "They can't get into my movies.
 People's heads getting cut off, and all that."
 Pitt had already tried to narrate DreamWorks' previous animated film Spirit: Stallion of the Cimarron, but "it didn't work", with Matt Damon taking over the role.
 Pitt's purist intentions worried him that his Missourian accent would not be suitable for the Middle Eastern character, but was persuaded by the filmmakers that his accent would lighten the mood.

 Michelle Pfeiffer, who voices Eris, the Goddess of Discord, had struggles with pinning down the character's personality, initially finding her "too sexual," and then too dull.
-After the third rewrite, Pfeiffer called Jeffrey Katzenberg and told him, "You know, you really can fire me," but he assured her that this was just part of the process.
+After the third rewrite, Pfeiffer called Jeffrey Katzenberg and told him, "You know, you really can fire me," but he assured her that this was part of the process.